 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Drama & Theater Arts

-Some careers associated with theater require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with theater may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||10.1%|